RasaHQ/rasa/docs/config.rst

 .. literalinclude:: ../sample_configs/config_crf.yml
     :language: yaml

-As you can see, there are a couple top level configuration keys, like ``language`` and ``pipeline`` - but most of the configuration is component specific.
+As you can see, there are a couple of top-level configuration keys, like ``language`` and ``pipeline`` - but most of the configuration is component specific.

-Explanations for the configuration keys of the different components are part of the `:ref:`section_pipeline``.
+Explanations for the configuration keys of the different components are part of the :ref:`section_pipeline`.

 Options
 -------